Tennessee–Bulgaria National Guard Partnership: ISAF Cooperation and OMLT teams

 The Tennessee-Bulgaria State Partnership Program has accomplished a great deal in just 20 years.
 One of the most fruitful and unique initiatives is the so-called Operational Mentoring and Liaison Team (OMLT).
 Those rotations are part of the SPP portfolio.
-Its main objective was to bring together American and Bulgarian militaries and to train together spreading out their knowledge to their Afghans counterparts.
-There were the total of three Garrison OMLT rotations from 2009 to 2011, and one C55 OMLT.
-The initial trainings took place in the National Military University in the town of Veliko Tarnovo, Bulgaria and then continued in the Joint Multinational Readiness Center (JMRC) in Hohenfels, Germany.
-JMRC conducts several OMLT rotations each year, training multinational partners to ensure they are prepared for rotation to Afghanistan with the ability to train, advise and enable the Afghan National Army while possessing skills to survive on the battlefield.
-The Bulgarians have accomplished their objectives in ISAF – lead Core Training through executing different type of classes, such as IED training, M16 range, ANA doctrine, Log planning, CFF and CAS that were very useful for them.
-Different types of TTPs were rehearsed during those OMLT rotations, many valuable skills have been acquired during this interaction such as TSPs, reacting to ambushes, patrol drills, vehicle rollover training procedures, IED trainings, CAS, MEDEDVAC, call for fire.
+Its main objective was to bring together American and Bulgarian militaries and to train together, spreading out their knowledge to their Afghan counterparts.
+There were a total of three Garrison OMLT rotations from 2009 to 2011, and one C55 OMLT.
+The initial training took place in the National Military University in the town of Veliko Tarnovo, Bulgaria, and then continued in the Joint Multinational Readiness Center (JMRC) in Hohenfels, Germany.
+JMRC conducts several OMLT rotations each year, training multinational partners to ensure they are prepared for rotation to Afghanistan with the ability to train, advise, and enable the Afghan National Army while possessing skills to survive on the battlefield.
+The Bulgarians have accomplished their objectives in ISAF – led Core Training through executing different types of classes, such as IED training, M16 range, ANA doctrine, Log planning, CFF, and CAS, which were very useful for them.
+Different types of TTPs were rehearsed during those OMLT rotations, and many valuable skills have been acquired during this interaction, such as TSPs, reacting to ambushes, patrol drills, vehicle rollover training procedures, IED training, CAS, MEDEVAC, and call for fire.

 One of the major engagements through SPP was the Bulgarian contingent in Afghanistan which consisted of 474 military personnel.
-They were involved in a wide range of military activities such as: mechanized company embedded into Italian Battle Group (Kabul) – 122 military personnel.
+They were involved in a wide range of military activities, such as a mechanized company embedded into the Italian Battle Group (Kabul) – 122 military personnel.
 The major tasks were patrolling and security of Invicta base and Kabul Airport; Security (guarding) platoon – 45 military personnel (protection of Waterhouse base and escort of logistical elements); recon team (five people); team for ATC of Kabul airport (two people); medical team (five people) – embedded into the French military hospital; guarding company -266 military personnel (protection and patrolling in the area of Kandahar airport); Bulgarian – US OMLT – Kandahar – seven Bulgarian military personnel; two medical teams (ten people) – embedded into the Spanish military hospital in Herat; two military personnel in the Hungarian PRT.
-In March 2009 the Bulgarians were withdrawn from that team.
+In March 2009, the Bulgarians were withdrawn from that team.